structurizr/cli/docs/getting-started.md

 ### Docker

 The Structurizr CLI can be built into a Docker container.
-See [structurizr-cli-docker](https://github.com/leopoldodonnell/structurizr-cli-docker) for details.
+See [leopoldodonnell/structurizr-cli-docker](https://github.com/leopoldodonnell/structurizr-cli-docker) or [aidmax/structurizr-cli-docker](https://github.com/aidmax/structurizr-cli-docker) for details.

 ### Build from source